welbertymartins/wam-lambda-middleware/README.md

 This is middleware that provides a more user-friendly interface for interacting with lambda functions.

 ## documentation
 Tests are the best documentation.
-See those in /test.
+See the ./test folder.

 ## install
 ### as a dependency